vuetifyjs/vuetify/packages/docs/src/pages/en/components/data-tables/server-side-tables.md

 # Data table - Server side tables

-Server-side Data tables are optimized for showing data coming from an API.
+Server-side Data tables are used for showing data coming from an API.

 <entry />